debanjan-G/Car-Rental-Website/README.md

 - **Browse Cars**: Explore a wide range of cars across different categories and brands. 🏎️🚙
 - **Search & Filter**: Specifically search for cars from various companies and sort them by cost per hour, mileage, and seating capacity. 🔍🔧
 - **Pagination**: Navigate through multiple pages to browse cars efficiently. 📄➡️
-- **Checkout**: Enter your details, select pickup and return times, and provide a pickup location. 🗓️📍
+- **Checkout**: Enter your details, select pickup and return times, and provide a pickup location. 🗓️
+- **Interactive Map**: You can browse the map, select a location manually, or use the 'Get My Location' feature to automatically set your current location. 🗺️📍
 - **Payment Gateway**: Proceed to a test payment gateway, enter card details, and complete the payment process. 💳✅
 - **Email Confirmation**: Receive an email confirmation with your payment details. 📧